-The program prepares historically conscious and theoretically engaged art historians and curators who can contribute critically and productively to the development of new approaches to art historiography and curatorial practices in Lebanon, the region and beyond.
+The Department of Fine Arts and Art History at the American University of Beirut's Master of Arts Program in Art History and Curating, established in Fall 2017, prepares historically conscious and theoretically engaged art historians and curators who can contribute critically and productively to the development of new approaches to art history, art historiography and curatorial practices in Lebanon, the region and beyond.

 The MA program in Art History and Curating curriculum blends theory, method, and practice.
 The program has specific strengths in Islamic, Arab and Middle Eastern modern and contemporary art, Socialist and Post-Socialist art and culture, art theory and art historiography.
-The curriculum combines designated research and writing seminars alongside art history, exhibition studies and critical theory courses with a professional internship.
-The curriculum engages Art History and Curating in a productive and mutually constitutive fashion.
+The curriculum combines designated research and writing seminars alongside art history, exhibition studies, and critical theory courses with a professional internship.
+The program engages Art History and Curating in a productive and mutually constitutive fashion.
 Art historical research that students conduct may be related to contemporary and historical exhibitions, and exhibitions themselves may be grounded in historical research.

+The MA in Art History and Curating program accepts applications throughout the year for Fall and Spring semesters.
 The application should consist of the AUB application form, the application fee, undergraduate transcripts, two letters of reference, a statement of interest and a writing sample (min.
 2000 words).
 If the admissions committee deems it necessary, the applicant may be contacted for an interview.

 Language Requirements: Evidence of proficiency in English (writing, reading, and comprehension) and a second language (Arabic, French, German, Persian, Turkish, Armenian, or any other language relevant to the applicant's field of study).

 Refer to the AUB Graduate Admissions' website for more information: https://graduateadmissions.aub.edu.lb/